Franklinliu/SpCon-Artifact/README.md

 Role#4:{'allowance'}
 Role#5:{'approve', 'mintTokens'}
 ```

-Finally with a set of likely security policies among the role structures, SpCon found a set of attack sequence to break the security policies.
-The result shows permission attack sequences ``['owned']``, ``['owned', 'blacklistAccount']``  that can exploit the permission bug of the smart contract.
+Finally, with a set of likely security policies among the role structures, SpCon found a set of attack sequences to break the security policies.
+The result shows permission attack sequences ``['owned']`` and ``['owned', 'blacklistAccount']``, which may be used to exploit the permission bug of the smart contract.

 ```
 Security Policy:
 Policy#0: approve mintTokens -> allowed via functions approve